-High truck volumes are not always compatible with a reaswhere streets are intentionally designed to supporthigh bicycle, pedestrian and transit activity such as Gresham's regional and town centers.
-Trucks must compete the competent of the competence of the compfor limited space in the right-of-way along with the other modes, causing greater potential for delay for through movement of freight vehicles.
-Thus, an important consideration for freight operators to monitorist heability of the street system to provide for efficient commercial delivery, particularly in regional and town centers where the system of the street system to provide for efficient commercial delivery, particularly in regional and town centers where the system of the street system of the street system.lowerpeakhourlevels-of-service may be accepted.
-The Cityshould develop standards for loading zones and consider system management techniques such as limited delivery times for freight in regional and town centers.
+$\label{eq:hightruckvolumes are not always compatible with areas where streets are intentionally designed to support high bicycle, pedestrian and transitactivity such as Gresham's regional and town centers.
+Trucks must compete for limited space in the right-of-way along with the other modes, causing greater potential for delay for through movement of freight vehicles.
+Thus, an important consideration for freight operators to monitor is the ability of the street system to provide for efficient commercial delivery, particularly in regional and town centers where lower peak hour levels-of-service may be accepted.
+The City should develop standards for loading zones and consider system management techniques such as limited delivery times for freight in regional and town centers.$